flujoo/flujoo.github.io/content/_index.md

 ## About

-I compose music, write code, design science-based courses for kids, and am good at self-learning.
+I compose music, write code, and am good at self-learning.

 [My blog](/en) ([中文](/cn)) is about these topics.
 Get [RSS](/index.xml).